-Hunters, trappers and wildlife watchers in northeastern Beltrami, Lake of the Woods and eastern Roseau counties benefit from the management, habitat, and oversight work of the Minnesota Department of Natural Resources' Baudette area wildlife office.
+Hunters, trappers and wildlife watchers in northeastern Beltrami, northwestern Koochiching, Lake of the Woods and eastern Roseau counties benefit from the management, habitat, and oversight work of the Minnesota Department of Natural Resources' Baudette area wildlife office.

 This work area also includes the south shore of Lake of the Woods as well as the Red Lake Peatland Scientific and Natural Area.
-Staff also coordinate wildlife management of 390,000 acres of state forest land, including the Beltrami Island, Lake of the Woods, Lost River, Northwest Angle, and Red Lake State Forests.
+Staff also coordinate wildlife management of 390,000 acres of state forest land, including potions of the Beltrami Island, Lake of the Woods, Lost River, Northwest Angle, Pine Island and Red Lake state forests.
 They also manage 28,000 acres of Federal Land Utilization Project Lands within the Beltrami Island State Forest.

 - Manage wildlife habitat improvement projects that maintain hundreds of acres of lowland brush (shearing, mowing, and/or burning every year), mow five to ten forest wildlife openings and coordinate hundreds of acres of timber sales annually with the Division of Forestry.